 Windows Server 2012* NIC teaming

 Windows Server 2012* adds support for NIC teaming, also known as Load Balancing and Failover (LBFO).
 Intel ANS teaming and VLANs are not compatible with Microsoft LBFO teams.
 Intel® PROSet blocks a member of an LBFO team from being added to an Intel ANS team or VLAN.
 You should not add a port that is already part of an Intel ANS team or VLAN to an LBFO team.
 Adding a port can cause system instability.

 Intel® PRO/100 and PRO/1000 adapters that plug into PCI* or PCI-X* slots do not support Intel ANS VLANs in any version of Windows* after Windows Vista* and Windows Server 2008*.
 After these versions, only the Windows inbox driver from Microsoft is available.

 Installing Intel ANS support for VLAN configuration in Windows*

 You must install Intel® PROSet and ANS to enable VLAN configuration on Intel® Ethernet devices.
-You cannot configure VLANs if only the base drivers are installed.
-Installation of both Intel PROSet and Intel ANS are enabled by default when installing Intel® Network Connections software.
+You cannot configure VLANs if you only have the base drivers installed.
+Installation of both Intel PROSet and Intel ANS is enabled by default when you install Intel® Network Connections software.

 Using the install wizard, select both Intel® PROSet for Windows* Device Manager and Advanced Network Services on the Setup Options screen.